vsrpgdev/VsUtils/readme.md

 this plugin contains multiple utility methods used in my other plugins. some of them are
-- a method ro parse json strings recursive (json object which contain other json objects)
+- a method to parse json strings recursive (json object which contain other json objects)
 - a way to register plugin commands in a typed way (define a class for your arguments and auto creates a instance)

 # 1. Dependencies